28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 6. Test Soil and Analyze

-Check your soil in the garden to analyze your soil to understand its condition.
+Check your soil in the garden to analyze it and understand its condition.

 A soil test will give you an idea about what nutrients your plants might need for the next growing season.
 By knowing your soil’s pH level and nutrient content, you can make informed decisions about fertilizers and soil amendments.